 Clarifying Our Message

+Step One: Filter out the jargon – those fancy-sounding words that don’t really mean anything.
+I’ve written about this problem before.
 Check your district’s homepage for words like differentiation, identification, asynchrony, rigor, acceleration, or proficiency.
-Those aren’t words that normal humans know – heck I don’t even know what some of them actually mean (hello “rigor”).
-Use real words!
+Those are words that normal humans don’t know the meaning of – heck I don’t even know what some of them really mean (hello “rigor”).

 Step 2: Do you see a bunch of acronyms?
 Write the actual words out!
 I get email from educators every week with sentences like, “I’m an AIL teacher in an OCEED program and our students are working on their GTOL projects but I need some help creating a GTA statement.”
 (And that’s barely an exaggeration).
 I often have to look these terms up or ask for clarification.
 And I’m in this business!
 Always write acronyms out the first time they’re used or, better yet, simply avoid them if you can.

 Step Three: Simplify sentences.
 One reason the mission paragraph above scores so poorly is its overly-complicated text structures.
 I mean, I have to take a breath in the middle of the sentences!
 Bust up compound and complex sentences into shorter, simple sentences.
 One subject.
 One predicate.
 Step away from the commas!
 Aim for clarity above all.
 Make it simple enough for an average middle schooler to understand.

 Test your program’s own webpage.
 How complicated is its message?
 The Spelling and Grammar checker in Microsoft Word includes a Flesch Reading Ease score test.
 You can also find them online.
 Remember, higher scores mean simpler writing.
 Insurance paperwork is often required to score above 40.
 Make sure your message is simpler than that.